markjbrown/design-patterns/distributed-counter/source/SETUP.md

 # Setup

-This template will create an Azure Cosmos DB for NoSQL account with a database named `CosmosPatterns` with a container named `HotelApp`.
+This template will create an Azure Cosmos DB for NoSQL account with a database named `CounterDB` with a container named `Counters`.

 The suggested account name includes 'YOUR_SUFFIX'.
 Change that to a suffix to make your account name unique.